Deltares/imod-python/docs/developing/docker.rst

 How to build
 ------------

 A prerequisite of building the image is that you have `Docker Desktop`_ installed on your machine.
+Make sure you are using a Windows builder, click the Docker tray icon (bottom right) and select "Switch to Windows containers".
+This will allow you to build the image on your local machine.
 Once installed open a console and navigate to the folder where the dockerfile resides.

-To build the image:

 .. code-block:: console